On the Granularity of Causal Effect Identifiability: The Impact of CSI Constraints on Identifiability

 \section{The Impact of CSI Constraints on Identifiability}

-We next show how CSI constraints~\citep{uai/BoutilierFGK96}, studied for identifiability in~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22,aict/ChenDarwiche25}, draw a distinction between variable-based and state-based identifiability.
-We consider CSIs in the form of (\(Y \indep \X | \c, \S\)), where \(\X, \C, \S\) partition the parents of \(Y\), and the CSI is interpreted as follows: \(Y\) is independent of \(\X\) under the specific state \(\c\) of $\C$ and any states of \(\S.\) For example, the CSI (\(\mathsf{Light} \indep \mathsf{People}\ |\ \mathsf{Outage}\Equal \textit{yes}, \mathsf{Time} \)) states that when a power outage occurs, the status of light (on/off) becomes independent of the presence of people, regardless of the time of day.
+We next show how CSI constraints~\citep{uai/BoutilierFGK96,pgm/ShenCD20}, studied for causal effect identifiability in~\citep{nips/TikkaHK19,aistats/MokhtarianJEK22,aict/ChenDarwiche25}, draw a distinction between variable-based and state-based identifiability.
+We consider CSIs in the form of (\(Y \indep P_1 | \p_2, \P_3\)), where $Y$ is a node in the causal graph and \(\{P_1\}, \P_2, \P_3\) is a partition of its parents.
+This CSI constraint is interpreted as follows: \(Y\) is independent of \(P_1\) under the specific state \(\p_2\) of $\P_2$ and any states of \(\P_3.\) We call \(\P_2\) the \emph{context variables} and \(\p_2\) the \emph{context} of the CSI.
+For example, the CSI (\(\mathsf{Light} \indep \mathsf{People}\ |\ \mathsf{Outage}\Equal \textit{yes}, \mathsf{Time}\)) states that when a power outage occurs (context), the status of light becomes independent of the presence of people, regardless of the time of day.
 This independence, however, does not hold when the power outage does not occur.
 CSI constraints are effectively constraints on model parameters so they cannot be captured using the language of causal graphs.
-Constraints, such as CSI, restrict the set of models considered when deciding identifiability.
-This has the impact of making some causal effects identifiable, which would otherwise be unidentifiable without the constraints.
-To continue with this discussion, we first recall the following definition of constrained identifiability.
+Constraints, such as CSIs, restrict the set of models considered when deciding identifiability.
+This has the impact of making some causal effects identifiable, which would be unidentifiable without the constraints.
+We assume that the constraints discussed in this work are known and provided as additional inputs to the identifiability problem.
+Our results are therefore independent of how these constraints are obtained, whether specified from domain knowledge or learned from data.
+To continue with this discussion, we need to recall the following definition of constrained identifiability (at both the variable-based and state-based levels).

 \begin{definition}\citep{aict/ChenDarwiche25} Let \(\CC\) be a set of constraints.
 A causal effect \(\Pr_\x(\y)\) is \underline{identifiable} wrt \(\langle G, \V, \CC \rangle\) if \(\Pr^1_\x(\y) = \Pr^2_\x(\y)\) for distributions \(\Pr^1, \Pr^2\) that are induced by $G$, satisfy constraints $\CC$ and \(\Pr^1(\V) = \Pr^2(\V).\) Moreover, the causal effect \(\Pr_\X(\Y)\) is \underline{identifiable} wrt \(\langle G, \V, \CC \rangle\) if \(\Pr_\x(\y)\) is identifiable for all \(\x,\y.\) \end{definition}